bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 78°
-- Overcast
+- Mostly Cloudy
-- 92% humidity
+- 89% humidity
 - 6 mph wind
-- 98% cloud cover
+- 76% cloud cover
-- 31 AQI 🟩
+- 34 AQI 🟩
-- 0.1 inches of rain in the past 24 hours
+- 0.09 inches of rain in the past 24 hours
 - 0.02 inches of rain expected in the next 48 hours

 <noscript>